JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesScheduling.md

 Scheduling algorithms can be **pre-emptive** - where jobs can be actively cut off from their processing time by the operating system.

+It is not possible to rank these algorithms, they can be favoured in different situations and make trade offs between, least wait time, maximum throughput and maximum fairness.

 ### First come first serve
 Jobs are added to the end of the queue and executed in order of arival, from the front of the queue.
 The order is strict and the programs may have to wait a long time.